spsquared/SPARK_Future-Engineers_2023/ASSEMBLY.md

 Enable run-on-startup by editing `run-on-startup.txt` in the folder.
 Replace the first line with `true`.

-Go through `startup.py` and `/IO/io.py`, and change `path` to the absolute filepath of your directory (same as filepath in the previous steps)
+Go to `startup.py`, and change `path` to the absolute filepath of your directory (same as filepath in the previous steps)

 Example:

 ```
-path = '/home/nano/Documents/SPARK_FutureEngineers_2022/'
+path = '/home/nano/Documents/SPARK_FutureEngineers_2023/'
 ```

 Reboot the Jetson Nano again